Jesusita Fire: Investigation

-On December 11, 2009, charges were filed against Craig Ilenstine and Dana Larsen citing them for operating a weed whacker without a hot work permit.
-As the DA could not prove a connection between the trail work and starting the fire, the two were not charged with the felony of starting the fire, but instead with the misdemeanor of not obtaining the proper permit for hot work.
+On December 11, 2009, charges were filed against Craig Ilenstine and Dana Larsen citing them for operating a weed whacker without a hot work permit, a misdemeanor.
 The hot work charge is somewhat unusual, as hot work typically refers to welding and soldering, not necessarily trail clearing with a weed whacker.

-In July 2010, Ilenstine and Larsen pleaded no contest to the misdemeanor violation of county-code.
-The code states that anyone performing work that could spark a fire must have a shovel or fire extinguisher on hand.
+In July 2010, Ilenstine and Larsen pleaded no contest to the charges.
 The two were each sentenced to 250 hours of community service, three years probation and a $490 fine.
 Illenstine and Larsen were not charged with starting the fire - only a charge from a California Fire Code entitled "Welding and other Hot Work" and local civil attorney Kathy Johnson states the statue was not intended to be applied to brush clearing work.

 A year later, in July 2011, 60 of the owners of homes destroyed by the fire filed a civil lawsuit against Stihl Incorporated, the manufacturer of the brush-cutting equipment, alleging that Stihl failed to warn users that the metal blades of the cutter could emit sparks capable of starting a fire in a high-risk area.
 In July 2013 Stihl agreed to settle the claims for an undisclosed amount of money.